-The cultivation method and unique site conditions influence the farm design, and required equipment.
+The cultivation method and unique site conditions influence the farm design and required equipment.
 The design also reflects the farm's location, marine conditions, permitted area size, available working area, and infrastructure.

-Lantern net longline system
+Vertical culture longline system

 Floating bag longline system